openl2m/openl2m/docs/faq.rst

 * **Can I quickly test OpenL2M?**

 Yes, you can do a fairly quick Docker compose install to test.
-Look at "docker/test/README.txt"
+Look at "docker/test/README.txt" The create/add a device using the "Dummy" driver, and you can see how it looks and performs.

 * **Why does it take a while to show the device basic views page?**